-There are insufficient reproductive toxicity data on ethyl 4-pentenoate or any read-across materials.
-The total systemic exposure to ethyl 4-pentenoate is below the TTC for the reproductive toxicity endpoint of a Cramer Class I material at the current level of use.
+There are insufficient reproductive toxicity data on ethyl 2-methyl-4-pentenoate or any read-across materials.
+The total systemic exposure to ethyl 2-methyl-4-pentenoate is below the TTC for the reproductive toxicity endpoint of a Cramer Class I material at the current level of use.

 11.1.3.1.
 Risk assessment.
-There are no reproductive toxicity data on ethyl 4-pentenoate or any read-across materials that can be used to support the reproductive toxicity endpoint.
-The total systemic exposure (1.2 $\mu$ g/kg/day) is below the TTC for ethyl 4-pentenoate (30 $\mu$ g/kg/day; Kroes et al., 2007; Laufersweiler et al., 2012).
+There are no reproductive toxicity data on ethyl 2-methyl-4-pentenoate or any read-across materials that can be used to support the reproductive toxicity endpoint.
+The total systemic exposure (0.2 μ g/kg/day) is below the TTC for ethyl 2-methyl-4-pentenoate (30 μ g/kg/day; Kroes et al., 2007; Laufersweiler et al., 2012) for a Cramer Class I material.